 The instrument may also be used to determine other quantities, magnitudes, parameters or characteristics related to the determined mass.

-According to its method of operation, a weighing instrument is classified as an automatic or non-automatic instrument.
+According to its method of operation, a weighing instrument is classified as an automatic weighing instrument (AWI) or a non-automatic weighing instrument (NAWI).

 T.1.2 Non-automatic weighing instrument